armadaproject/armada/README.md

 # Armada

-Armada is a multi-[Kubernetes](https://kubernetes.io/docs/concepts/overview/) cluster batch job scheduler.
+Armada is a multi-[Kubernetes](https://kubernetes.io/docs/concepts/overview/)-cluster batch job scheduler.

-Users submit jobs- expressed as a Kubernetes pod spec. + Armada-specific metadata- to a central Armada server.
+Users submit jobs expressed as a Kubernetes pod spec with some Armada-specific metadata to a central Armada server.
 Armada stores jobs in user or project-specific queues that are backed by a specialized high-throughput storage layer.
-Armada manages several Kubernetes worker clusters that queued jobs are dispatched to.
+Armada then manages several Kubernetes worker clusters that queued jobs are dispatched to.

 Armada is designed to operate at scale and to address the following issues:

 1. A single Kubernetes cluster can not be scaled indefinitely, and managing very large Kubernetes clusters is [challenging](https://openai.com/blog/scaling-kubernetes-to-7500-nodes/).
-Hence, Armada is a multi-cluster scheduler built on top of several single-cluster schedulers, e.g., the vanilla scheduler or [Volcano](https://github.com/volcano-sh/volcano).
+Hence, Armada is a multi-cluster scheduler built on top of several single-cluster schedulers.
+For example, the vanilla scheduler or [Volcano](https://github.com/volcano-sh/volcano).
 2. Acheiving very high throughput using the in-cluster storage backend, etcd, is [challenging](https://etcd.io/docs/v3.5/op-guide/performance/).
-Hence, queueing and scheduling is performed partly out-of-cluster using a specialized storage layer (i.e., Armada, does not primarily rely on etcd).
+Hence, queueing and scheduling is performed partly out-of-cluster using a specialized storage layer.
+In other words, to achieve high throughput Armada does not rely on etcd.

 Further, Armada is designed primarily for machine learning, AI, and data analytics workloads, and to: